harishss3/8l8w/Haskell/README.md

    4. myFilter :: (a -> Bool) -> [a] -> [a]
       filter function without recursion
    5. string2int :: [Char] -> Integer
       Converts a number in string to an integer.
-Returns -1 if no number is found in the string.
+Returns -1 if no number is found in the string.</br>
    To use the functions, please load the tasks_module.hs file.